USRSE/usrse.github.io/pages/about/mission.md

   groups within the research ecosystem including the material for making business justifications for RSEs.

-## 4. Diversity, Equality, and Inclusion
+## 4. Diversity, Equity, and Inclusion

   We will actively promote, encourage, and improve diversity throughout the broader US Research Software Engineer Community consistent with our full DEI